lizzybrooks/python-possible/2-python-installation.md

 * Atom
   * Install [script](https://atom.io/packages/script)
+  * Then make sure that it's running Python 3: Go to menu Packages --> Script --> Configure Script and type `python3` into the Command space.

   * You might also want a Python autocomplete package.
 [Here's a good one](https://atom.io/packages/autocomplete-python).
   * While you're installing stuff in Atom, you might play around with themes to color the text and background.
 I like Atom-Material [syntax](https://atom.io/themes/atom-material-syntax) and [UI](https://atom.io/themes/atom-material-ui).